bashoori/portfolio/docs/index.md

 ## About Me

-I’m a Data Engineer based in Vancouver with over 5 years of experience across data engineering, business intelligence, and analytics.
-I specialize in building clean, cloud-native data pipelines and automating workflows that help organizations turn raw data into smart decisions.
-I have 3+ years of experience building and maintaining cloud-based pipelines and 2+ years as a BI/ETL Developer.
-I’m skilled in Python, SQL, Apache Airflow, AWS (S3, Lambda, Redshift), and modern orchestration techniques.
+I’m a Data Engineer based in Vancouver with over 5 years of experience in data engineering, business intelligence, and analytics.
+I focus on designing cloud-native data pipelines and automating workflows that turn raw data into actionable insights.
+My background spans healthcare, retail, consumer services, and public-sector projects, giving me a broad perspective on real-world data challenges.
+I bring 3+ years of experience building and maintaining cloud pipelines and 2+ years as a BI/ETL Developer.
+Skilled in Python, SQL, Apache Airflow, and AWS (S3, Lambda, Redshift), I specialize in modern data orchestration and automation.

 ## Contact Me